A 135-mile, multi-terrain run following Canada's dynamic East Coast Trail

 How do you train to run the East Coast Trail?

-I have not followed any form of strict training routine and do not have a coach.
-I have, however, ensured a high weekly overall distance and run six days a week, every week for several months.
-These six weekly runs are split between high intensity intervals (shorter runs with a higher tempo), steady runs (medium distance runs at a steady peace) and long distance runs.
-The longest individual distance I have run in training is only 27 miles (shorter than the longest day I will spend on the East Coast Trail) and my average weekly distance has been between 65–75 miles.
-Whether this is sufficient enough only time will tell.
+I did not followed any form of strict training routine and did not have a coach.
+I did, however, ensure a high weekly overall distance and run six days a week, every week for several months.
+These six weekly runs were split between high intensity intervals (shorter runs with a higher tempo), steady runs (medium distance runs at a steady peace) and long distance runs.
+The longest individual distance I ran in training was only 27 miles (shorter than the longest day I spent on the East Coast Trail, which was around 35 miles) and my average weekly distance was been between 65–75 miles.
 I also live in a flat area of the UK.
-To combat this I have sought out hills for specific hill training sessions and also, albeit briefly, visited the Lake District and more mountainous areas of the UK.
+To combat this I sought out hills for specific hill training sessions and also, albeit briefly, visited the Lake District and more mountainous areas of the UK.